sebasmonia/tfsmacs/README.md

 tabulated-list-mode and tablist, `tfsmacs-pending-changes`.
 It targets a directory, autocompleting with the `projetile` root if possible, else it will autocomplete to the current directory of the buffer.
-Once in the Pending Changes buffer you can:
+Once in the Pending Changes buffer use "h" to check out the available operations, which include check in, create shelves and diff against server version.

-* Mark and unmark files with the usual bindings m, u, etc.
-* RET to visit the file at point
-* R to Revert/undo changes on the files marked
-* C to Check in the files marked.
-* D to diff the version in your local with the latest on the server (using ediff)

 ### History

 This is another tabulated-list derived mode, launched by `tfsmacs-history`.
 You can request the history of a single file, or a directory.
 In the later case you will get recursive history to all items under the dir.
 The commands operate on the file under point, or the file marked if any.
-The defaults are as follows:

-* Mark and unmark files as usual m, U, etc.
-* C to open the changeset details for the item selected
-* T ("This version"), to get the version selected
-* D to diff the two versions marked (using ediff)
+In the history buffer, use "h" to check out the available operations, which include get a specific version, diff two versions marked and see the changeset details.

+### Shelvesets

+More tabulated-list modes!
+Use `tfsmacs-shelvesets` to get a list of shelves from the server.
+You can filter by owner (blank for only your shelves).
+The usual "h" binding will show up all the operations available.
+You can create new shelves using the Pending Changes window to select the files to include.

 ## Team Explorer Everywhere vs tf.exe